yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 > **Option 1:**
 >
 >   - Upload several fasta files in different dataset upload sections and cross concatenate following the rule, first file of 1. section with first file of 2. section ect.
-You can add as many dataset section as you want.
+You can add as many dataset sections as you want.
 >   - If you want to make multiple alignments of many files seperately, upload them in the first dataset section and don't add a 2. datasets section.
 >
 > **Option 2:**